 Expanded clay is a popular grow medium.
 It is exactly as described—small bits of clay (clay pebbles) that have been fired in a kiln and popped or expanded like popcorn into small, round, lightweight, porous balls.

-Expanded clay is ideal for use in deep water culture, nutrient film technique and expandable drip systems because of its ability to wick up water to the roots without retaining too much water and allowing for the maximum amount of oxygen to be present in the root zone.
+Expanded clay is ideal for use in deep water culture (DWC), nutrient film technique and expandable drip systems because of its ability to wick up water to the roots without retaining too much water and allowing for the maximum amount of oxygen to be present in the root zone.
 Expanded clay is inert, generally pH neutral and is not an ideal place for root-borne insects to live and lay eggs.
 It can be reused if cleaned and sterilized between crops.

 Since expanded clay does not retain much water for long, it is not ideal for flood and drain systems because it will dry out too fast, leaving roots vulnerable to damage.
 Expanded clay must be washed thoroughly before use to prevent clay dust from entering your system and clogging pumps or drippers.